-[6, 7] are the first attempts to investigate skyline computation on certain sliding windows while [6] is the first paper to tackle such a problem in the n-of-N model.
+[6,7] are the first attempts to investigate skyline computation on certain sliding windows while [6] is the first paper to tackle such a problem in the n-of-N model.
 To the best of our knowledge, this paper is the first work to study skyline queries in context of n-of-N model over uncertain data streams.
 Our contribution can be summarized as follows.

 - 1. We formally define the problem of probabilistic skyline computation over uncertain data streams regarding the n-of-N model. - 2.
-An efficient pruning technique has been developed to minimize the number \mathcal{N} $(\mathcal{N} \leq N)$ of uncertain elements to be kept in the most recent N elements for processing all probabilistic n-of-N queries.
+An efficient pruning technique has been developed to minimize the number \mathcal{N} ($\mathcal{N} \leq N$) of uncertain elements to be kept in the most recent N elements for processing all probabilistic n-of-N queries.
 We showed that in a d-dimensional space $\mathcal{N} = O(\log^d N)$ if the data distribution on each dimension is independent. - 3.
 A novel encoding scheme with linear size $O(\mathcal{N})$ on the stored elements is developed, together with the efficient update algorithms based R-tree and interval tree techniques.
-This encoding scheme effectively reduces the time complexity for processing a probabilistic n-of-N skyline query to $O(\log \mathcal{N} + s)$ from $O(n \log n)$ for d = 2, 3 and $O(n \log^{d-2} n)$ for $d \ge 4$, where s is the number of skyline points. - 4.
-Extensive experiments indicated that the new techniques can accommodate on-line computation against very rapid data streams.
+This encoding scheme effectively reduces the time complexity for processing a probabilistic n-of-N skyline query to $O(\log \mathcal{N} + s)$ from $O(n \log n)$ for d = 2, 3 and $O(n \log^{d-2} n)$ for $d \geq 4$, where s is the number of skyline points. - 4.
+A trigger based technique for continuously processing probabilistic skyline query following the n-of-N model is developed.
+Upon the arrival of a new data element, it guarantees $O(\log \delta)$ time to update the current query result where δ is the number of element changing from the current result to the new result.
+It takes $O(\log s)$ time to update the triggers list per result change. - Extensive experiments indicated that the new techniques can accommodate on-line computation against very rapid data streams.

 The rest of the paper is organized as follows.
 In section 2, we formally define probabilistic skyline queries over uncertain data streams regarding the n-of-N model and provide necessary preliminaries.
 Section 3 presents the minimum candidate set to process probabilistic n-of-N skyline queries and the encoding scheme.
 Section 4 provides the techniques for continuously maintaining the indexing structures for the candidate set.
-Results of comprehensive performance studies are discussed in section 5.
-Related works are summarized in Section 6 and section 7 concludes the paper.
+Continuous probabilistic n-of-N skylines queries techniques are presented in Section 5.
+Results of comprehensive performance studies are discussed in section 6.
+Some extensions of the problem studied in the paper are discussed in Section 7.
+Related works are summarized in Section 8 and section 9 concludes the paper.